 C. Someone well-suited to the role will place a high value on the following:

-- Whanaungatanga building and maintaining good relationships with colleagues and patients

 - Contributing to the development of others

 - Continual improvement focus

 - Continuous learning & development throughout the career span

 - Delivering high quality care for the patient/client/whānau

 - Advanced speciality knowledge

 - Leading and facilitating education

 D. Other: